crustio/crust-wiki/docs/bridge-elrond.md

 ![toErlondTransfer](assets/general/toElrondTransfer.png)

-Please note that the transaction is automatically executed through a smart contract, but it's not real-time right now.
-Currently, the arrival time is every Wednesday. after the function is improved, it will be changed to real-time.
+Please note that the transaction is automatically executed through a smart contract, waiting for the final confirmation block to arrive, which will take about a few minutes

 After the cross-chain transaction is completed, CRU tokens will appear in your wallet.